Ombudsman-HK-Archive/ombudsman-hk-archive.github.io/direct-investigation-reports/index.md

 ## Direct Investigation&emsp;<span lang="zh-HK">主動調查</span>&emsp;<span lang="zh-CN">主动調查</span>

 All direct investigation reports are available in at least one language, except for the first 26 which were published between 1994 and 2000.
-Of those 26, the executive summaries of 16 are available in at least one language.
+Of those 26, the executive summaries of the 9th, 11th to 16th, and 18th to 26th reports are available in at least one language.

+The table below only links to documents available in the Wayback Machine.
+Separately, the full scans of annual reports at [Digital Repository@HKUL](https://digitalrepository.lib.hku.hk/catalog/sf26gh848) include summaries of the first 16 direct investigations:

+* [7th Annual Report (1994/1995)](https://digitalrepository.lib.hku.hk/catalog/m039sj373): Appendix F: Background and Outcome of Direct Investigation
+* [8th Annual Report (1995/1996)](https://digitalrepository.lib.hku.hk/catalog/959427857): Annex 10: Case Summaries of Direct Investigations
+* [9th Annual Report (1996/1997)](https://digitalrepository.lib.hku.hk/catalog/s465cv11z): Annex 11: Summaries of Direct Investigations
+* [10th Annual Report (1997/1998)](https://digitalrepository.lib.hku.hk/catalog/xw42vp413): Annex 9: Summaries of Direct Investigations

 | No. | English | <span lang="zh-HK">繁體中文</span> | <span lang="zh-CN">简体中文</span> |
 | :---: | --- | --- | --- |